jobinau/pg_gather/docs/waitevents.md

 Reading from buffered Temporary Files, All sorts of temporary files including the one used for sort and hashjoins, parallel execution, And files used by single sessions (refer: buffile.c)

 ## ClientRead
+Waiting to read/hear from the client/application.
+Two reasons generally cause high values for this wait-event
+1. Network latency: The communication channel between the database and the application/client may have high latency.
+For example, there could be too many network hops.
+Many of the Cloud, Virtualization, Containerization, Firewall, and Routing (sometimes multi-layer routing) are found to cause high network latency.
+Latency has nothing to do with network bandwidth.
+Even a very high bandwidth connection can have high latency and affect the database performance.
+2. Application response: The application side might be taking too long to respond to the database.
+For example, a transaction in progress might not be sending a COMMIT or ROLLBACK fast enough after sending the DML to the database server.

-Waiting to read data from the client/application.
-High value indcates that application/client is responding fast enough. combined with "idle-in-transaction" can cause contention in the server.
+This "ClientRead" wait-event combined with "idle-in-transaction" can cause contention in the server.

 ## ClientWrite
 Waiting to write data to client/application, Generally caused by application retriving large amount of data at ones.